monipek/Book_Rating_Prediction_Model/README.md

 ## Introduction
 Every time I finish a book, I instinctively rate it on Goodreads.
 It has become a ritual.
 This habit sparked the idea to build a machine learning model that predicts a book’s rating based solely on the text of its review.

-In this project, I used R to develop the model and Deepseek to help with code writing.
+I used R to develop the model and Deepseek to help with code writing.

 ## Dataset and Methodology
 This project started with a Kaggle dataset of 250,000 Goodreads book reviews that can be found [here](https://www.kaggle.com/competitions/goodreads-books-reviews-290312/overview).
 To make the task more manageable and fairer, I created a balanced subset of 50,000 reviews, 10,000 for each rating from 1 to 5 stars.
 This helped ensure all rating categories were equally represented and it also significantly sped up processing time.
 The dataset included full review texts and their corresponding star ratings, giving me a rich base for text analysis.